Researchers Disclose Meltdown-like Vulnerability for AMD Zen+ and Zen 2 Processors

 AMD recommends that all software vendors that ship code for Zen+ and Zen 2 platforms revisit their programs and add mitigations.
 For example, the company recommends using LFENCE (Load Fence) instructions in the software or any of the existing speculative execution mitigations disclosed in the software manuals here.

 Last week, AMD issued driver patches for Ryzen chipsets that support the Zen+ and Zen 2 architecture without explicitly stating what was fixed.
-However, the company did note that the patches addressed an issue in the Platform Security Processor.
-It doesn't appear that those patches have anything to do with the newly-announced vulnerability, but we've reached out to AMD for clarification.
+However, the company did note that the patches address an issue in the Platform Security Processor.
+AMD tells us that those patches aren't related to the Transient Execution bug.